AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 A new option to update existing assets when using level sync is now in Maya.
 In the **Send Level** window (**Singray > Send Selected/Send All >** ![Option Box](../images/opt_box.png)), enable **Update Existing Assets**.
 When this option is enabled, If geometry is modified in Maya, then the modification gets pushed to Stingray on level sync.

-### Import .exr files as skydome images
+### Import .EXR files as skydome images

-Stingray now supports importing .EXR files as skydome images
+Stingray now supports high definition range EXR files for image based lighting.
+Import (or drag and drop to Asset Browser) .EXR files to use as skydomes in your level.

 ## Support for Substance files